Spam Keywords Review

 Something not really noted in the article, but more important than spam keywords, is answering this question: Will your recipient be expecting your email or will they wonder “How did I get on this list”?
 If it’s the latter, you may want to consider a different approach.

 Back to the 438 Spam Trigger Words article.
 There is a detailed guide to make sure you are using best practices for getting your email message to your intended recipients.
 Many of the tips are no-brainers: Avoid using too many symbols, avoid weird formatting, etc., but generally some good basic information for groups looking to get started in emailing.

-The amount of spam trigger words identified is endless, but the author admits that not all are necessarily going to get you in to the spam folder.
+The amount of spam trigger words identified is endless, but the author admits that not all are necessarily going to get you into the spam folder.
 Much of it has to do with the context with which they are used.
 This is also the case when writing subject lines.
 It’s important that your subject line matches your context and the article contains good tips for writing subject lines.

-If you are thinking of adding email as a companion piece to your current marketing efforts, or it you currently using email marketing and want to boost your results, contact Patricia Thompson at American Name Services at email@example.com.
+If you are thinking of adding email as a companion piece to your current marketing efforts, or if you currently using email marketing and want to boost your results, contact Patricia Thompson at American Name Services at email@example.com.

 By: Tony Williams, Data Analyst with American Name Services